Microsoft Endpoint Manager Devices: Complete MEM Tour

 All Devices

-In the All Devices menu you get a list of all devices managed via MEM independent from the platform.
+In the All Devices menu you get a list of all devices managed via Intune independent from the platform.
 You can see here the compliance status of the devices, the OS Build version and the last check-in in intune.
 Also some more informations.

 Monitor